Register your LLC with the Washington Secretary of State

-You can do so on-line or by mail.
-The cost is currently $175 + $20 for online filing.
-Go to Washington Secretary of State's website (link below) to file on-line or to obtain an application for mailing.
+You can do so online or by mail.
+The cost is currently $180 + $20 for online filing.
+Go to the Washington Secretary of State's website (link below) to file online or to obtain an application for mailing.

-In registering your LLC you will need to submit a name for review, submit your contact information; file a Certificate of Formation; and list registered agents and members.
+When registering your LLC you will need to submit a name for review, submit your contact information; file a Certificate of Formation; and list registered agents and members.
 You may also file an initial annual report (you must do so within 120 days of filing your Certificate of Formation).

 You should also consider registering your business name as a state or federal trademark.